mpv-player/mpv/README.md

 ## Release cycle

-Every other month, an arbitrary git snapshot is made, and is assigned a 0.X.0 version number.
+Whenever lachs0r feels like it, an arbitrary git snapshot is made, and is assigned a 0.X.0 version number.
 No further maintenance is done.

 The goal of releases is to make Linux distributions happy.
 Linux distributions are also expected to apply their own patches in case of bugs and security